hazard-ready/disaster-preparedness/README.md

 1. `python manage.py createsuperuser`
 2. `python manage.py runserver` to run a development server on localhost:8000 or see below for how to deploy via Apache.
 3. Visit http://server.ip/admin and log in with new user.
-4. You should see a list of content. _Don't try to directly edit data that came from the shapefiles/rasters - they are liable to be so complex with so many points that attempting this freezes or crashes the browser._ **TODO: Do those shapefiles need to show up in here at all?**
+4. You should see two lists: `Authentication and Authorization` and `Disasterinfosite`.
+The first one contains information about the Django superuser, as well as users who sign up for this site.
+5. If you have a problem loading the site while logged in as a superuser, it may be because the app is looking for additional information that it usually stores when it creates a user - but Hazard Ready didn't create that user, Django did.
+To fix that, go to http://server.ip/admin/auth/user/ and select that user, then click 'Save'.
+You don't have to change anything.
-5. There are other pieces of content that you can and should edit, though!
-They are bits of text and other information that show up on this site.
+5. `Disasterinfosite` has content that you can and should edit!
+They are bits of text and other information that show up on this site, as well as information about how to display certain things on the site.
+See the [Django Admin Settings](#django-admin-settings-and-what-they-mean) section for more details.
-6. **Important Links** - Add as many of these as you want.
-They show up under 'Important Links' when location-specific information is found.
-You can put any text in the 'link' field and web addresses are turned into links automatically.
-The title shows up in bold over each link.
-8. **Site Settings** - Basic information about this site and who created it.
-This stuff shows up in the page headers and footers, as well as in the introductory text on the landing page.
-The 'who made this' section especially deserves lots of details, and the Data Download link is if you'd like to share the data that you used to create this site.
-The site title is the big text at the top.

 ### Deploying to the web via Apache